 St. John’s Wort is taken by mouth in the form of tablets or capsules.
 The usual adult dose is 300-400 mg three times daily.
 For specific dosages, refer to the product label.

-The side effects of taking St. John’s Wort are usually uncommon, but can include nausea and vomiting, diarrhoea, dizziness, tiredness, sensitivity to light, dry mouth, increased urination and swelling.
-Tremor, sweating, increased body temperature and fast heart beats might be caused when St. John’s Wort is taken with selective serotonin reuptake inhibitors (SSRIs) such as Citalopram, Paroxetine and Sertraline.
+The side effects of taking St. John’s Wort are usually uncommon but can include nausea and vomiting, diarrhoea, dizziness, tiredness, sensitivity to light, dry mouth, increased urination and swelling.
+Tremors, sweating, increased body temperature and fast heartbeats might result when St. John’s Wort is taken with selective serotonin reuptake inhibitors (SSRIs) such as Citalopram, Paroxetine and Sertraline.

-For detailed information about the use of St. John’s Wort in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.
+For detailed information about the use of St John’s Wort (Supplement) in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.

 Healthy Matters is Hong Kong’s leading health resource.
 Our mission is to help you make better health decisions and take control of your health.

 Our team of experts is committed to producing reliable health content that is accurate, engaging and relevant, to cover your health & wellness journey from prevention to treatment.